From BR Bullpen

 Given his disappointing results the previous year, there was concern that Drabek simply did not have the stuff to get major league hitters out, and heading into spring training for 2012, he was not being counted on to contribute much.
 However, he made the starting rotation with a solid spring performance, and showed new composure in his first start of the year, facing the Boston Red Sox on April 10th.
 Stalked an early 3-0 lead, he left the game with one out in the 6th having allowed only one run and was credited with Toronto's 7-3 win.
 He managed to keep his place in the starting rotation for the next two months, although his results were mixed, with a record of 4-7, 4.67, in 13 starts, and a league-leading 47 walks allowed.
 After leaving a start against the Washington Nationals on June 13th in the 5th inning with pain in his elbow, he was diagnosed with a torn ulnar collateral ligament, leading to Tommy John surgery for the second time of his career, the first having occurred in 2006 when he was still in high school.

-Drabek is one the rare pitchers in recent baseball history to wear a single-digit number; he wears number 4.
+Drabek is one the rare pitchers in recent baseball history to wear a single-digit number; he wore number 4 with the Blue Jays.